List of Chicago White Sox managers

 The Chicago White Sox is a U.S. professional baseball team based in Chicago, Illinois.
 The White Sox are members of the American League Central Division in Major League Baseball.
 In baseball, the head coach of a team is called the manager, or more formally, the field manager.
 The duties of the team manager include team strategy and leadership on and off the field.
-Since the inception of the team in 1901, it has employed 41 different managers.
-The team's current manager is Pedro Grifol.
-Grifol was hired on November 3, 2022.
+Since the inception of the team in 1901, it has employed 44 different managers.
+The team's current manager is Will Venable, who was promoted on October 31, 2024.

-Grifol replaced Tony La Russa, who was re-hired on October 29, 2020.
-La Russa's first managerial stint with the team lasted from 1979 to 1986.

-The franchise's first manager was Hall of Famer Clark Griffith, who managed the team for two seasons and led them to the American League championship in their inaugural season.
+The franchise's first major league manager was Hall of Famer Clark Griffith, who managed the team for two seasons and led them to the American League championship in their inaugural season.
 Fielder Jones, who managed the team from 1904 to 1908, led the team to its second American League championship and its first World Series championship (no World Series was played in 1901), defeating the White Sox's crosstown rivals, the Chicago Cubs, in the 1906 World Series.
 Pants Rowland and Kid Gleason managed the White Sox to American League championships in 1917 and 1919, respectively, with the White Sox winning the 1917 World Series but losing the 1919 World Series in the infamous Black Sox scandal.
 The White Sox did not win another American League championship until 1959, with Al López as their manager.
 The White Sox lost the 1959 World Series to the Los Angeles Dodgers.
 The White Sox next captured the American League pennant in 2005 and, with Ozzie Guillén as their manager, defeated the Houston Astros in the 2005 World Series.